michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 There are three subdirectories under this:

 * `gt_rsv_daily_raw_stitched`: This contains all the comma separated value (CSV) filenames of `{keyword}_rsv_daily_raw_stitched.csv`.
-The data came from adjacently putting together the CSV files from each search term in the `gt_raw_daily30daywindow_volumes` directory.\
-For example, under `ubo`, we will combine together the CSV files of March 16, 2020 until April 15, 2020, then April 16, 2020 until May 15, 2020, and so on until it reaches March 15, 2021.
+The data came from adjacently putting together the CSV files from each search term in the `gt_raw_daily30daywindow_volumes` directory.
+For example, under `ubo`, we will combine together the CSV files of March 16, 2020 until April 15, 2020, then April 16, s2020 until May 15, 2020, and so on until it reaches March 15, 2021.
 That is the reason why we have the `extra_day` directory to complete the one-year series.

 * `gt_rsv_weekly_raw_volumes`: This contains all CSV files which were weekly data's worth for one-year on each search term.
 If you read the paper, we could only download a resolution of daily data until nine months.
 Beyond that, Google Trends will return a weekly resolution of data.